-Lead Agency: Engineering Supporting Agencies: Public Works Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ☑ Hurricane □ Infestation ☑ Nor'easter ☑ Severe Weather □ Severe Winter Weather □ Wildfire Description of the Problem: Kohlbocker Road is eroding and is beginning to cause the collapse of the roadway along the streambank of the Paulins Kill.
+Lead Agency: Engineering Supporting Agencies: Public Works Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ☑Flood □Geological Hazards □Hazardous Materials ☑ Hurricane ☑ Infestation ☑ Nor'easter ☑ Severe Weather ☑ Severe Winter Weather ☑ Wildfire r Description of the Problem: Kohlbocker Road is eroding and is beginning to cause the collapse of the roadway along the streambank of the Paulins Kill.
 The elevation is relatively high as well.
 This road is an ingress and egress to a large lake community within Stillwater and Hampton Township.
 Flooded roadways can impact evacuation routes, prevent emergency responders from reaching a location, and impede on necessary medical appointments or needs for vulnerable populations.
-Description of the Solution: The Township Engineer will de extensive process that would r f correcting and fixing this issue.
-This is an n, and NJDEP permits.
-Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipa l Budget Implementation Timeline: 3 years Goals Met: 2 Benefits: This action will prevent erosion along the Paulins Kill stream, protecting property and infrastructure from further impact.
+Description of the Solution: The Township Engineer will de extensive process that would n sign a means of eed plan design correcting and fixing this , and NJDEP permits. issue.
+This is an Estimated Cost: High Potential Funding Sources: FEMA BRIC, HMGP, Municipa Budget Implementation Timeline: 3 years Goals Met: 2 2 Benefits: This action will prevent erosion along the Paulins Kill stream, protecting property and infrastructure from further impact.
 Impact on Socially Vulnerable Populations: This action will assist socially vulnerable populations whose properties are impacted by flooding from the Paulins Kill stream.
 Furthermore, this action will assist in keeping roadways clear of flood waters for the populations which may need to attend medical appointments or require medical attention from first responders.
-Impact on Future Development: Future development in the impacted area will be be less likely to be flooded.
+Impact on Future Development: Future development in the imp acted area will b e less likely to be flooded.
 Impact on Critical Facilities/Lifelines: This action would assist in the reduction of roadway flooding from the Paulins Kill stream, permitting first responders to traverse the roadways safely.
 Impact on Capabilities: Not applicable Climate Change Considerations: A warmer atmosphere means storms have the potential to be more intense and occur more often, including increased periods of intense rain events.
-These periods of intense rain may lead to more instances of flooding and increased erosion.
-Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI) □Natural Resource Protection (NR) ⊠Structural Flood Control Projects (SP) □Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No action Current Current problem continues Remove properties impacted by stream overflow Construct floodwall to prevent flooding Costly Cost prohibitive and could ruin natural floodplain function
+These periods of intense rain may lead to more instances of flooding and increased erosion. se and occur more of intense rain may Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure I (LPR) Project (SIP) □Natural Systems Prote □Education and Awaren ction (NSP) ess Programs (EAP) CRS Category Preventative Measures (PR) Property Protection (PP) Public Information (PI) □Natural Resource Prote Structural Flood Contro □Emergency Services (B ection (NR) ol Projects (SP) ES) Priority ⊠High □Medium □Low Alternatives: Action Evalua tion No action Current problem n continues Remove properties impacte overflow d by stream Costl У Construct floodwall to prev ent flooding Cost prohibitive and floodplain f could ruin natural unction